-The resident workers in the Cook Shire have a higher proportion of people using public transport to get to work than Other Services.
+Within the Cook Shire, there is a higher proportion of resident All industries workers using public transport to get to work than the Other Services workforce.

 Maximising access to employment is a key objective in any economic development strategy.
 Understanding the modes of transport the Cook Shire's local resident workers use (either within or outside the local area), informs decision-makers about the effectiveness of transport modes, routes and availability of local public transport.